hendri-tobing/Sciencevideo/README.md

 The application is using Oauth/Uberauth Google for authentication user authentication.

 It is also using Materializecss for a modern web look-and-feel.

-Work is in progress.
+Work is in progress...

 ----------------------------------------------------